lavik17/phylogenetic-tree-distance/README.md

 # phylogenetic-tree-distance
-returns all leaves that are at an X distance from a list of other leaves
+Returns all leaves that are at an X distance from a list of other leaves

 The script takes a newick tree, list of taxa, and a uses a hardcoded distance of 0.5 The output is taxa-output.csv